mikethemadkiwi/KiwiBird/README.md

 # KiwiBird
 Now Your Flightless Birds can Fly!
+A FiveM GtaV Mod.

 # Loading the mod.
 1. add the folder to your resources folder.